0xSero/partisia-docs/docs/operator-9-node-health.md

 - Check your IP accessibility and version of Partisia Software.
 - Metrics of node performance - See if your node is producing blocks and have a reasonable finalization time.
 - Interpret log messages and debugging problems - See if your node is signing blocks.
+- How to migrate your node to a different VPS

 ## Updating